oicr-gsi/oicr-gsi/README.md

 # Installing the documentation

 These docs are built with Python 3 and Sphinx.
+It's best to install and run within a python virtual environment.

 To install:
 ```
+python3 -m pip install -r requirements.txt
 ```

 To build: